rugbyprof/4103-101-IntroOpSys/Assignments/Homework-02-Threads.md

 - `pip install urllib3` (maybe urllib2)
 - `pip install imgurpython`
 - `pip install pyopenssl ndg-httpsclient pyasn1` (this fixes some errors doing the https call)
-- If the obove pip command chokes, try installing this first: `apt-get install libffi-dev libssl-dev`
+- If the above pip command chokes, try installing this first: `apt-get install libffi-dev libssl-dev`

 Create a file called `getimgur.py` in a new directory called `/opt/4130repo/assignments/homework-02`.
 Just paste the code from below into the file and make it all run!
 I'll post more about what I want you to turn in.
 And READ the threading overview!